Sports Medicine – FAQ

 What is a Certified Athletic Trainer?

-Certified Athletic Trainers (ATC) are allied health care professionals who collaborate with physicians to provide athletic injury prevention services, emergency medical care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
+Certified Athletic Trainers (ATC) are allied health care professionals.
+They collaborate with physicians to provide athletic injury prevention services, emergency medical care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.

 Is Jacksonville Orthopaedic Institute involved with any Professional Sports?

 Yes.
-JOI is the exclusive sports medicine provider for the Jacksonville Jaguars of the NFL, Jacksonville Armada Football Club of the NASL and the Jacksonville Sharks of the Arena Football League.
+JOI is the exclusive sports medicine provider for the Jacksonville Jaguars of the NFL, The Jacksonville Jumbo Shrimp, Jacksonville Armada Football Club of the NASL and the Jacksonville Sharks of the Arena Football League.

 - Bishop Kenny High School.